HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 How is the environment as the third teacher linked with neuroscience?

 The brain learns through action and repetition.
 Efficiently integrated knowledge depends on repeat encounters.
-One kind of repetition is rote learning, which leads to one-dimensional isolated information.
-Of course, rote learning is sometimes valuable, but according to Roger F. Bruner from the University of Virginia, ‘The deepest "AHAs" spring from an encounter and then a return.
+One type of repetition is rote learning, which results in isolated, one-dimensional information.
+Of course, rote learning is sometimes valuable, but according to Roger F. Bruner from the University of Virginia, ‘The deepest 'AHAs' spring from an encounter and then a return.
 (Bruner, 2001)’

 LEARNING OCCURS IN DIALOGUE WITH OTHERS